-The responsible body must acknowledge the complaint not later than 3 working days after the day on which it receives the complaint.
+The responsible body/senior investigations manager must acknowledge the complaint not later than two working days after the day on which it receives the complaint.

-If a complaint is made verbally the responsible body must:
+If a complaint is made verbally the responsible body/senior investigations manager must;

-- (a) Make a written record of the complaint, and - (b) Provide a copy of the written record to the complainant.
+- (a) make a written record of the complaint; and - (b) provide a copy of the written record to the complainant.

-At the time it acknowledges the complaint, the responsible body must offer to discuss with the complainant, at a time to be agreed with the complainant;
+At the time it acknowledges the complaint, the responsible body/ senior investigations manager must offer to discuss with the complainant, at a time to be agreed with the complainant;

-- (a) the manner in which the complaint is to be handled, and - (b) the response period within which; - (i) the investigation of the complaint is likely to be completed; and - (ii) the response required is likely to be sent to the complainant.
+- (a) the manner in which the complaint is to be handled; and - (b) the response period within which; - (i) the investigation of the complaint is likely to be completed; - (ii) the response required is likely to be sent to the complainant.

-If the complainant does not accept the offer of a discussion the responsible body must:
+If the complainant does not accept the offer of a discussion the responsible body must;

-- (a) Determine the response period specified in paragraph and - (b) Notify the complainant in writing of that period.
+- (a) determine the response period specified in paragraph (b) (ii) and - (b) notify the complainant in writing of that period.